 Even if you beat your cancer many years ago, fears and anxieties can return.
 That’s completely normal—but often difficult to deal with.
 You may not feel mentally or emotionally prepared to think about cancer again.
 But remember—you have support to help you through these times.

 You can still rely on the community of strong, understanding women at YSC.
-Visit our bulletin board forum for Long-term survivors.
+Visit our community boards to connect with other long-term survivors.
 Call or email our SurivorLink program to find the priceless support of a one-on-one connection with another long-term survivor.

 Keep Learning and Get Involved:

-- Manage your life: Find YSC resources on quality of life and practical matters.
+- Manage your life: Find YSC resources on quality of life.

 - Speak Up: Put your passion to work through advocacy.